2024 Solar Incentives Guide for West Seneca, NY - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that comes to mind when thinking about solar incentives.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of the cost of your solar system.
+Federal solar incentives are probably the first thing that you think of when you think about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
+The ITC offers a tax credit for a predetermined percentage of the cost of your solar system.

-Talking to your local West Seneca solar panel installation expert is the best way to understand how the ITC applies to your situation.
+Speaking with your local West Seneca solar panel installer is the best way to understand how the ITC could apply to your situation.

 State & Local Solar Incentives